Connect with others who understand.

 Written by Maureen McNulty

-Ovarian cancer often begins in the ovaries — small, oval-shaped organs in the pelvis.
+Ovarian cancer begins in the ovaries, small, oval-shaped organs in the pelvis.
 Cancers that begin in the fallopian tubes (the tubes that connect the ovaries to the uterus) or peritoneum (the tissue lining the abdomen) are also grouped with ovarian cancer.
+It’s hard to catch ovarian cancer early, when it first starts growing, because there are often few symptoms.

-It is hard to catch ovarian cancer early, when it first starts growing.
-Cancer quickly spreads from the ovary, fallopian tube, or peritoneum to nearby tissues, and then to other parts of the body.
+Cancer can quickly spread from the ovary, fallopian tube, or peritoneum to nearby tissues, and then to more distant parts of the body.
 When cancer cells start growing in a more distant location, doctors say that the cancer has metastasized.
-Ovarian cancer can metastasize to places like the liver, lungs, intestines, and brain.
+Ovarian cancer can metastasize to organs including the liver, lungs, intestines, and brain.

-• Stage 4 cancer is metastatic — cancer cells are growing in more distant areas of the body.
+• Stage 4 — Cancer has metastasized to distant sites.
+Cancer cells are growing in other areas of the body.

 Where Does Ovarian Cancer Metastasize?